SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 client_id
 : OAuth 2.0 client identifier string.
 It SHOULD NOT be currently valid for any other registered client, though an authorization server MAY issue the same client identifier to multiple instances of a registered client at its discretion.

-The second half of the last sentence explicitly allows a client to obtain a client ID of the same value across multiple client registrations, as long as the client is not considered to be unrelated registered clients by the authorization server, but instances of the same registered client.
+The second half of the last sentence explicitly allows a client to obtain a client ID of the same value across multiple client registrations, as long as the client is considered to be instances of the same registered client by the authorization server.

 This behavior is intended for registering different "client instances", i.e., different deployed instances of the same piece of client software (see {{Section 1.2 of ?RFC7591}}).
 However, the authorization server cannot distinguish between this case and a client registering multiple times for different client configurations.

-Therefore, a client interacting with A-Config and H-Config could feasibly obtain the same client ID, when the client, based on A-Config, initiates dynamic registration at H-AS.
-The authorization server, recognizing the two client registration requests as originating from the same client (e.g., indicated by the identical software identifier or software statement provided by the client), is likely to return the same client ID according to {{Section A.4.2 of ?RFC7591}}:
+Specifically, when the client initiates dynamic registration at H-AS based on H-Config and A-Config respectively, the authorization server, recognizing the two client registration requests as originating from the same client (e.g., indicated by the identical software identifier or software statement provided by the client, see {{Section 2 of ?RFC7591}} for their definitions), is likely to return the same client ID according to {{Section A.4.2 of ?RFC7591}}:

 {:style="empty"}
 * Particular authorization servers might choose, for instance, to maintain a mapping between software statement values and client identifier values, and return the same client identifier value for all registration requests for a particular piece of software.

+Therefore, a client interacting with H-Config and A-Config could feasibly share the same client ID when dynamic client registration is used.

 #### Countermeasures {#ConfigConfusionCounter}